Positive Behavior Intervention and Support

 Tertiary intervention strategies involve intensive intervention approaches applied to children and youth with the most severe behavioral/emotional needs.
 These are often referred to in the literature as “wraparound “ approaches.
 Such interventions commonly require a case manager who coordinates, supports, and services across families, schools, mental health, juvenile justice, and various social service agencies.

 Granville County Public Schools currently has 25% of their schools involved in training or implementing Positive Behavior Intervention and Support.
-For additional information contact Dr. Eric Oxford, Exceptional Children's Program Director at (919) 693-1103.
+For additional information contact the Exceptional Children's Program Director at (919) 693-1103.